These Pimento Cheese Straws are crispy, spicy, flaky, and cheesy. The perfect combination for these delicious snacks you won’t be able to stop eating!

-What is a Cheese Straw?
+What is a cheese straw?

 A Cheese Straw is small, thin strip of pastry (like a cookie) that is made of cheese and other spices, that are baked and then eaten as a light snack.

-When called upon to make some of those delectable bites for a party, Judy had a brilliant idea to make them even better.
+When called upon to make some of those delectable bites for a party, Judy, my mother in law, had a brilliant idea to make them even better.
 Pimento cheese straws!

 Pimento Cheese Straws are made with only a few ingredients.

 When butter and cheese are incorporated add in the pimento, juice, and seasonings and mix briefly.
 Add the flour and mix until a dough-like consistency.

-Pull dough out of mixer bowl, place on a lightly floured surface, and form dough into a ball.
+Second: Pull dough out of mixer bowl, place on a lightly floured surface, and form dough into a ball.
 At this point, you can wrap in plastic and store in the fridge until you are ready to bake.
 If chilling first, make sure you bring to room temperature before attempting to shape into balls/straws unless you need an upper body workout.